 - Neck or shoulder Pain

 Trigger points can occur within any muscle of the body, but the most common muscles affected are in the head, neck, and back.
 Trigger points in the neck and back can lead to headaches, neck pain, sciatica, and chronic back pain.

 - Recent injuries

 - Structural imbalances

 Ultimately, your body adapts to avoid pain by limiting muscle movement, causing trigger points to occur.

 You may experience short-term relief as your body tries to heal on its own, but if your pain is ongoing, and you ignore it, you may suffer permanent muscle damage.
 The nodules and taut bands of muscle fibers in the neck and back may cause widespread problems, such as fibromyalgia and muscular rheumatism.

-To learn more about how we can relieve your pain with trigger point injections in Washington, Wentzville, Lake St Charles, Union, Eureka, Pacific, Sullivan, St Clair, Hermann, New Haven or any nearby city, call us today at (636) 239-5252 to schedule a free consultation.
+To learn more about how we can relieve your pain with trigger point injections in Washington, Wentzville, Lake St Charles, Union, Eureka, Pacific, Sullivan, St Clair, Hermann, New Haven or any nearby city, call us today at (636) 239-5252 to schedule a consultation.